BloomBooks/BloomReader/README.md

 Bloom Reader is a native java app with a WebView for displaying Bloom books (which are HTML).
 We want to support the older Android versions and devices that are common in the developing world.

 # Status
-This is currently an unofficial side project.
+Bloom Reader is in active development with an official MVP release expected Fall 2017.

 # Road map
 ## Prototype